 Humanities Perspectives on Gender and Sexuality

 This course uses close readings of cultural representations (in literature, the visual arts, movies, television, the Internet, etc.) to understand intersecting categories of identity such as gender, sexuality, class and race.
-Examines how such categories operate in everything from novels to YouTube to the evening news.
-(H and D) (WR)
+The course will examine how such categories operate in everything from novels to YouTube to the evening news.
+(H) (D) (WR)

 Social Science Perspectives on Gender and Sexuality

-The social construction of gender, sexuality, race, class and other identity categories.
+This course considers the social construction of gender, sexuality, race, class and other identity categories.
 Readings focus on individuals, families and cultural groups, mainly in the U.S. but with attention to other nations.
 Subjects as intimate as the body and violence and as pervasive as politics and the law are included.
 The course emphasizes differences in daily life experiences of health care, education, sports and religion.
 Finally, it examines the potential of movements for social change.
-(S and D) (WR)
+(S) (D) (WR)

 Interdisciplinary Perspectives in Women's Studies

-Drawing on materials and methodologies from a variety of disciplines, this class explores the diverse experiences of women in past eras and in the present, and in the U.S. and abroad.
+Drawing on materials and methodologies from a variety of disciplines, this class explores the diverse experiences of women, both in past eras and in the present, in the U.S. and abroad.
 Required for the women's studies major and minor.
-(H or S, and D) (WR)
+(H, S, D) (WR)

-A holistic framework for understanding the connections between environmental, feminist and social justice issues.
-This course critically analyzes positions within ecofeminist theory.
+This course provides a holistic framework for understanding the connections between environmental, feminist, and social justice issues.
+This course will critically analyze positions within ecofeminist theory.
 (WR)

-Women and feminism in a transnational perspective, focusing on various theories and movements engendered by women in contemporary national contexts.
-The course examines development, reproductive politics and women's health.
-(S and N)
+This course explores women and feminism in a transnational perspective, focusing on various theories and movements engendered by women in contemporary national contexts.
+Development, reproductive politics and women's health will be examined.
+(N-S)

 Credits: 3; Prereq: sophomore standing or instructor permission.

-The interdisciplinary study of sexualities covering diverse theories of sexualities and desire, and how these theories are socially constructed and regulated.
-Central to the class are the connections between sexualities and other social locators such as race, ethnicity, gender, social class, age and ability or disability.
+An overview of the interdisciplinary study of sexualities, covering diverse theories of sexualities and desire, and focusing on understanding how they are socially constructed and regulated.
+Central to class will be attention to connections between sexualities and other social locators such as race, ethnicity, gender, social class, age and ability or disability.

-Feminist theories of nature, science and technology, and how gender and race are critical to the origins of science, the making of scientists and the politics of contemporary practice.
+This course examines feminist theories of nature, science and technology.
+It explores how gender and race are critical to the origins of science, the making of scientists and the politics of contemporary practice.